rcw3bb/trivial-chunk/docs/HDY_COMMAND_RUNNER.md

 ## The runCommand and startProcess Methods

 Any variant of **runCommand** method is responsible for creating a process based on the command passed to it.

-Any variant of **startProcess** methods behaves like the runCommand method with an exception that you have **access to the Process object**.

 This method will return the **exit code** of the completed process.

+Any variant of **startProcess** methods behaves like the runCommand method with an exception that you have **access to the Process object** and returns an **instance of Process**.

 | Signature                                                    |
 | ------------------------------------------------------------ |